 Every membership and every visit to the Zoo is conservation in action.
-Although Cheyenne Mountain Zoo members can’t visit right now, they’re actively participating in important efforts to help wild animals.
-Since 2015, including this year’s contributions, the Member Conservation Vote has provided $450,000 of membership revenue to support field conservation worldwide.
+Since 2015, including this year’s contributions, the Member Conservation Vote has provided $525,000 of membership revenue to support field conservation worldwide.
 Each year, a total of $100,000 of membership revenue is contributed to conservation in two ways: “Our members are passionate about conservation . . .

 Cofan, Male Mountain Tapir, Recovering from Kidney Removal Surgery

 Cofan, our 17-year-old male mountain tapir, is recovering from having a kidney removed in mid-February.
 In December 2020, his keepers noticed he was starting to act unusually and that his symptoms were progressing quickly.
 He was uncoordinated, was not shifting to his outdoor yard, and was eating less and losing weight.
 “Cofan is normally eager . . .

 Work to Protect Wild Okapi Continues Thanks to CMZoo Members

 Found in the heart of one of the most biologically diverse areas in all of Africa, okapi have only been widely documented in science since 1901.
 Threatened by habitat destruction, mining, poaching and civil unrest, there may be as few as 10,000 left in the wild.
 Okapi are only found in the rainforests of the . . .